-Total annual estimated average fishery-related mortality or serious injury during 2007-2011 was 162 pilot whales (CV=0.18; Table 2).
-Of these, 119 (CV=0.24) were from the pelagic longline fishery and thus are assigned to short-finned pilot whales exclusively.
-The total annual human caused mortality of short-finned pilot whales cannot be determined.
+Total annual estimated average fishery-related mortality or serious injury during 2008-2012 was 140 short-finned pilot whales (CV=0.21; Table 2).
+All bycatch from the pelagic longline fishery in the Atlantic was assigned to the short-finned pilot whale stock.
 The highest bycatch rates of undifferentiated pilot whales in the pelagic longline fishery were observed during September-November along the mid-Atlantic coast (Garrison 2007).
 Biopsy samples and photo-identification data collected during October-November 2011 in this region indicated that all of the animals observed within the region of pelagic longline bycatch during these months were short-finned pilot whales (NMFS unpublished data).
 During the remainder of the year, pilot whale bycatch in the pelagic longline fishery was likewise restricted to waters where short-finned pilot whales are expected to occur almost exclusively.
 Therefore, it is likely that the bycatch of pilot whales in the pelagic longline fishery is restricted to short-finned pilot whales.
-In bottom trawls and mid-water trawls, mortalities are more generally observed north of 40°N latitude and in areas expected to have a higher proportion of long-finned pilot whales.
-However, analyses to partition mortality estimates from these fisheries between the two species have not been conducted.
-Mortality and serious injury estimates for bottom and mid-water trawl fisheries are thus presented only for the 2 species combined.
+In bottom trawls and mid-water trawls and in the gillnet fisheries, mortalities are more generally observed north of 40°N latitude and in areas expected to have a higher proportion of long-finned pilot whales.
+Takes and bycatch estimates for these fisheries are attributed to the long-finned pilot whale stock.